Price discrimination: Png's taxonomy

-Explanation
+Consumer surplus

-The purpose of price discrimination is generally to capture the market's consumer surplus.
-This surplus arises because, in a market with a single clearing price, some customers (the very low price elasticity segment) would have been prepared to pay more than the single market price.
-Price discrimination transfers some of this surplus from the consumer to the producer/marketer.
-It is a way of increasing monopoly profit.
-In a perfectly-competitive market, manufacturers make normal profit, but not monopoly profit, so they cannot engage in price discrimination.
+The purpose of price discrimination is to increase profits by capturing consumer surplus.
+This surplus arises because, in a market with a single clearing price, some customers (the very low price elasticity segment) would have been prepared to pay more than the market price.
+Price discrimination transfers some of this surplus from the consumer to the seller.
+In a perfectly competitive market, price discrimination is not possible, because attempts to increase price for some buyers would be undercut by the competition.

-It can be argued that strictly, a consumer surplus need not exist, for example where fixed costs or economies of scale mean that the marginal cost of adding more consumers is less than the marginal profit from selling more product.
+Consumer surplus need not exist, for example in monopolistic markets where the seller can price above the market clearing price.
+Alternatively, should fixed costs or economies of scale raise the marginal cost of adding more consumers higher than the marginal profit from selling more product, consumer surplus may be captured by the seller.
 This means that charging some consumers less than an even share of costs can be beneficial.
 An example is a high-speed internet connection shared by two consumers in a single building; if one is willing to pay less than half the cost of connecting the building, and the other willing to make up the rest but not to pay the entire cost, then price discrimination can allow the purchase to take place.
 However, this will cost the consumers as much or more than if they pooled their money to pay a non-discriminating price.
 If the consumer is considered to be the building, then a consumer surplus goes to the inhabitants.

-It can be proved mathematically that a firm facing a downward sloping demand curve that is convex to the origin will always obtain higher revenues under price discrimination than under a single price strategy.
-This can also be shown geometrically.
+A seller facing a downward sloping demand curve that is convex to the origin always obtains higher revenues under price discrimination than under uniform pricing.
 In the top diagram, a single price $(P)$ is available to all customers.
 The amount of revenue is represented by area $P,A,Q,O$.
 The consumer surplus is the area above line segment $P,A$ but below the demand curve $(D)$.